ozmvege/OCI-LoadBalancer-SSL-DNS-WAF-NGINX/README.md

 ```

-# 2. Create Custom Image, Instance C0nfiguration, Instance Pool and Autoscaling.
+# 2. Create Custom Image, Instance Configuration, Instance Pool and Autoscaling.

 # Create Custom Image from the Server and launch new Instance with it
 - Create a custom Image from the Webserver and use it to launch a new instance.
-Here you could start a little Clean-UP and delete the first instance
+You could start a little Clean-Up and delete the first instance.
-- Wait until the new Webserver running and check if you can see the webpage: <publicip:5000>
+- Wait until the new Webserver is running and check if you can see the webpage: <publicip:5000>

-# From the Current Instance select Create Instance Configuration
+# From the Current Instance Menu select Create Instance Configuration
-- Set up the Instance Config
+- Set up the Instance Configuration

 # Create Instance Pool with the freshly created Instance Config
-- Choose 2 Instances -> Next
+- Choose 2 Instances
 - Select Attach Load Balancer -> Select the Load Balancer, Backend Set and Port 80 -> Next + Create

 # Configure Autoscaling Configurations